Unity-Technologies/Graphics/com.unity.testing.graphics-performance/Documentation~/Using-Grafana-to-view-a-performance-test-report.md

 # Using Grafana to view a performance test report
-You can use [Grafana](https://grafana.com/docs/grafana/latest/getting-started/what-is-grafana/)to display all of your performance metrics.
+You can use [Grafana](https://grafana.com/docs/grafana/latest/getting-started/what-is-grafana/) to display all of your performance metrics.
 Grafana is easier to customize than the [Observer CDS dashboard](https://observer.cds.internal.unity3d.com/project), and it displays your performance metrics more clearly, which is useful for complex tests.
 To display your performance metrics, you can write a query with Google BigQuery.
 If this is your first time using Grafana, see [Grafana Getting Started](https://grafana.com/docs/grafana/latest/guides/getting_started/).
 To learn what is possible with Grafana, investigate the [Grafana Playground](https://play.grafana.org/).

 To access Unity’s internal Grafana: